-Open-end extrusion baler compresses the materials through a long extrusion chamber.
+Open-end extrusion baler compress the materials through a long extrusion chamber.
 This is often called continuous horizontal baling.
 The ram compresses the bale against the side of the previous bale formed in the extrusion chamber.
-This process is faster than closed-end balers which also eliminates the need for other parts such as ejection rams and separation doors.
-Moreover, a common feature of open-end extrusion balers is their automatic tying mechanism.
-This is particularly useful for high rebound products such as cardboard and textiles.
+It is a faster process than closed-end balers and eliminates the need for other parts such as ejection rams and separation doors.
+A common feature of open-end extrusion balers is their automatic tying mechanism, which is useful for high rebound products such as cardboard, rubber, and textiles.

-Two ram balers, also known as two-cylinder balers, are baling machines that compress material using two hydraulic cylinders.
-Like the single ram balers, these can be vertical or horizontal in orientation.
-Two ram balers usually produce denser bales than single ram balers.
-These machines are more suitable for compacting high rebound materials such as rubber.
-Hard to bale materials sometimes needed additional processes such as shredding or addition of material conditioners.
-These add cost to the baling process.
-Moreover, additional processes mean more possible bottlenecks that may affect throughput.
+Two ram balers, also known as two-cylinder balers, are baling machines that compress material using a single ram, with a second ram as a control mechanism.
+They can be vertical or horizontal in orientation.
+These machines are suitable for compacting high rebound materials such as rubber.

-Another common configuration of two-ram balers is the L-shape, where the material is compressed in one axis.
-And after this initial compression, it is then compressed in the other axis.
+Another common configuration of two-ram balers is the L-shape, where the material is compressed on one axis.
+After this initial compression, it is then compressed on the other axis.
 Since the two-ram baler opening is not limited by the bale width, they can have a larger feed opening for more convenient loading.
 For bulkier materials, a larger opening allows for a higher rate of loading while lessening the chances of material bridging in the hopper.

-As the name suggests, liquid extraction balers not only compact materials but also drain liquid from them.
-This capability is particularly useful for baling rejects from food, bottled, and brewed goods production.
-The main difference between liquid extraction balers from other types are the materials used for their construction.
+As the name suggests, liquid extraction balers not only compact materials but drain liquid from them.
+This capability is particularly useful for baling rejects from food, bottled goods, and brewed goods production.
+The main difference between liquid extraction balers from other types is the materials used for their construction.
 Almost 90% of their structural parts are made from stainless steel, while the rest are coated with anti-wear and corrosion paint.
-This is to prevent the liquid from degrading the parts of the baler.
+This is to prevent the liquid from degrading parts of the baler.
 Also, liquid extraction balers feature a closed-loop catch system that captures the extracted liquid.
 This allows the clean and efficient liquid collection and discharge.

 These types are mostly used in scrap metal processing.
 These consist of two or three rams that are designed to handle heavy materials like metals.
 The two-cylinder ferrous baler consists of a pressing lid or a wing door that compresses the metals along with the main ram.
 The three-cylinder ferrous baler, on the other hand, compresses the metals in all directions.
 A pressing lid pre-compresses the metals to the desired baler dimension, while the other two rams compress the material similar to how an L-shaped, two-ram baler operates.